 MRI & PET/CT

 Kirby Medical Center is happy to bring the latest diagnostic imaging services for MRI and PET/CT close to home.
-Through our agreement with OSF Mobile Medical Systems, we provide high definition MRI.
+We provide high definition MRI.
 This is a powerful diagnostic tool that uses no radiation.
 Instead, MRI uses a large magnet to obtain detailed scans of anatomy and soft tissue detail.

 PET/CT helps a physician diagnose and manage your care.
 The highly sensitive PET scan detects changes in cellular function, like how your cells are utilizing nutrients like sugar and oxygen.
 The CT, or Computed Tomography, scan provides a detailed picture of your internal anatomy.
 The combined images of the PET/CT provide complete information enabling your physician to make an earlier diagnosis.